hojink1996/Proyecto/README.md

 load_images_PIL.py          -- Loads images in PIL format

-visualize_image.py          -- Visualize a single image and its tag
+visualize_image.py          -- Visualize a single image (resized) and its tag
                                 (doesn't load all images)

-single_image.py             -- To return a single image and its tag
+single_image.py             -- To return a single resized image and its tag

 preimplemented_models.py    -- TODO: Use existing model weights
 </pre>